Philip J. Prygoski

-Philip Jerome Prygoski (December 7, 1947 – October 5, 2019) was a professor of Constitutional law at Western Michigan University Cooley Law School.
+Philip Jerome Prygoski (December 7, 1947 – October 5, 2019) was a professor of constitutional law at Thomas Cooley Law School and former administrative law judge at the Michigan Department of Licensing and Regulation.
 He earned a Bachelor of Arts degree at the University of Michigan in 1969.
-He then earned a juris doctor degree at the University of Michigan in 1973.
-He also held a Master of Arts degree from the University of Michigan, conferred in 1978, and a master of laws degree from the University of Michigan, conferred in 1983.
+He then earned a Juris Doctor degree at the University of Michigan in 1973.
+He also held a Master of Arts degree from the University of Michigan, conferred in 1978, and a Master of Laws degree from the University of Michigan, conferred in 1983.

-Professor Prygoski authored Sum and Substance: Constitutional Law, a treatise on U.S. Constitutional law.
+Professor Prygoski authored Sum and Substance: Constitutional Law, an edited volume on U.S. Constitutional law.
 He was a member of the American Law Institute (ALI).

 On October 5, 2019, Phillip J. Prygoski died.